 After your quarantine is over, they will schedule pick-up of the two hazard bags.
 I left them outside my door after my quarantine and resumed going to the office normally.

-As part of the travel restrictions in South Korea, Tourists or short-term visitors (staying in Korea under 90 days) must pay for a government-designated quarantine facility at 150,000 KRW per day for 14 days (or 2,100,000 KRW or approximately 1,746.51 USD per person for the entire 14 days).
+As part of the travel restrictions in South Korea, tourists or short-term visitors (staying in Korea under 90 days) must pay for a government-designated quarantine facility at 150,000 KRW per day for 14 days (or 2,100,000 KRW or approximately 1,746.51 USD per person for the entire 14 days).
 This includes food, active monitoring, and utilities like the internet.
+Public places like guest houses, hotels, hostels are not considered appropriate places for self-quarantine.

 Foreign nationals without a registered address must also pay for facilities at their own expense with the exception of spouses or lineal descendants (spouse, child, or parent) of Korean nationals or long-term Foreign national residents.